Church of Saint Demetrius, Budapest: 19th century

-The church was completely burned out in the Great Tabán Fire of 1810 which destroyed the whole district, "only its copper spire survived" as a contemporary report claimed.
-The reconstruction was a long process that began in 1811 and lasted until the early 1820s.
-The church was damaged again by the Great Flood of the Danube in 1838 when the water reached a height of 110 cm inside the building.
+Petar Vitković (Péter Vitkovics) served as the church’s priest from 1803 until his death in 1808.
+An erudite and jovial polyglot who spoke Serbian, Hungarian, German, Latin and Greek, he wrote several treatises and orations, and had a large personal library.
+His younger son, Jovan Vitković (1785–1849) succeeded him and formed close friendships with Benedek Virág, a Hungarian poet and historian living in Tabán, and Matija Petar Katančić, a Franciscan friar, pioneering archaeologist, and Croatian writer.

-The surroundings of the cathedral has changed with the renewal of the area after the two disasters as a new square was created along the southern and eastern side of the church.
-It was called Kirchenplatz (Egyház tér) and served as the main square of the district.
-In this new setting the church had a narrow churchyard on the south and the east, and it was surrounded on the northern and western sides by an enclosed courtyard and smaller buildings owned by the Serbian parish.
+The church was burned out in the Great Tabán Fire of 1810, which destroyed the whole district; as a contemporary report recorded, "only its copper spire survived."
+The reconstruction was a lengthy process that continued into the early 1820s.

-At the end of October 1814 the three rulers of the Holy Alliance, King Francis I, King Frederick William III of Prussia and Emperor Alexander I of Russia visited Buda during the Congress of Vienna.
-Archduke Joseph, the Palatine of Hungary accompanied them to the Church of the Holy Trinity where the young priest, Jovan Vitković was his protégé.
-At 10.30am the church was full of spectators when the three rulers arrived.
-On the great occasion, Vitković delivered three orations: King Francis was greeted in Latin, the Emperor of Russia in Slavic and the King of Prussia in German.
+At the end of October 1814, the three rulers of the Holy Alliance, King Francis I, King Frederick William III of Prussia and Emperor Alexander I of Russia visited Buda during the Congress of Vienna.
+Archduke Joseph, the Palatine of Hungary, accompanied them to the Serbian Orthodox church, where the young priest Jovan Vitković, who was the archduke’s protégé, received them.
+At 10.30 a.m., the church was full of people when the three rulers arrived.
+On this occasion, Vitković delivered three orations: he greeted King Francis in Latin, the Emperor of Russia in Slavic, and the King of Prussia in German.